 Living Room

-When dusting, pay special attention to the interior slide frames.
+When dusting around slideouts, pay special attention to the interior slide frames.
 Ours, for instance, has a lip near the ceiling that catches all kinds of dust and bugs!
 A dry microfiber cloth does a great job picking up dust and dirt.

-I clean the vents with a lukewarm, damp cloth and rinse out the filters a few times with water.
+I clean around the vents with a damp cloth and rinse out the filters a few times with water.
 If needed, replace your filters.

-Work your way back dusting or vacuuming in the tight areas around the windows, window shades, wall lighting/sconces, television, countertops, and fixtures.
+Be sure to dust or vacuum in the tight areas around the windows, window shades, wall lighting/sconces, television, countertops, and fixtures.

 After dusting, wipe down light fixtures, window shades, and ledges where dust really clings with a damp cloth.
-Be careful of window treatment, curtain, shade, or valance material.
-My owner’s manual instructs to dry clean only.
+Be careful of window treatments, curtain, shade, or valance material.
+Our owner’s manual instructs to dry clean only.
 As dust clings heavily to these, I hand dust, carefully vacuum, and wipe with a damp cloth.

-Use a damp cloth to wipe down the furniture (if leather or like-material).
-Make sure to get in between all of the cushion cracks.
-If your family is like ours, you’ll find a few items that went missing months ago… (Use a furniture cleaner if recommended by your manufacturer.)
+Clean your RV furniture.
+Use a damp cloth to wipe down sofas (if leather or like-material).
+Make sure to get in between and under the cushions and vacuum if needed.
+If your family is like ours, you’ll find a few items that went missing during the summer months… (Use a furniture cleaner if recommended by your manufacturer.)

-If your furniture is fabric, vacuum thoroughly to remove the dust– getting in to all of the cracks and crevices and spot-clean as needed.
-Pull out the sofa-bed and toss any bedding to the side.
-Vacuum inside the sofa-bed area.
+For fabric furniture, vacuum thoroughly to remove the dust– getting into all of the cracks and crevices and spot-clean as needed.
+Pull out the sofa-bed and toss any bedding to the side and vacuum inside the sofa-bed area.

-Wipe down the cabinets (open each cabinet to do inventory and organize), ledges, and TV area.
-Wipe over or dust the CO and propane detectors but be careful not to spray any cleaners directly into the detector as it may cause false alarms.
+Wipe down the overhead cabinets (open each cabinet to do inventory and organize), ledges, and TV area.
+Wipe over or vacuum the CO and propane detectors with a dry cloth only, being careful not to spray any cleaners around the detector as it may cause false alarms or affect its performance.

-Disinfect heavily touched items: remote controls, light switches, cupboard handles, window cranks, etc.
+Disinfect heavily touched items: remote controls, light switches, cupboard handles, etc.

-Dirt can get trapped between the floor and under the slide outs.
-While slide mechanisms all differ, our slide outs roll out and drop into place, becoming flush with the floor.
+Dirt can get trapped between the floor and under the slideouts.
+While slide mechanisms all differ, our slideouts roll out and drop into place, becoming flush with the floor.
 To deep clean, I temporarily retract the slides just enough to lift the slide up and off the floor.
 As you can see, it creates a crack to the outside so that sand, gravel, or small rocks can be wiped out from under this area.
+(Rather than sticking your arm in here, like my poor choice below, use a Swiffer or extendable duster to safely reach in between here.)

 Kitchen

-Clean the countertops, table or booth area, refrigerator, inside the refrigerator and freezer, microwave, stove, oven, cabinets, pantry, sink, and the trash can.
-Wipe down or take out shelving in the refrigerator and wash.
+Clean out the refrigerator and freezer.
+Wipe down or if needed, take out shelving in the refrigerator and wash.
 Let stuck on foods or sticky liquids soak a few minutes before scrubbing off.
 Use a toothbrush for hard to reach areas in these appliances.
-For scuffs or marks that won’t budge, gently try Mr. Clean Magic Eraser Pads.
+For scuffs or marks that won’t budge, gently try Mr. Clean Magic Eraser Sheets.

-If your RV has a dishwasher (eye roll…I know, so much for “roughing-it” right?), now is a great time to run a cleaner through it like Finish Dual Action Dishwasher Cleaner or PurTru Dishwasher Machine Cleaner – All Natural.
-(Make sure to be hooked up to water and sewer!)
+If your RV has a dishwasher (eye roll…I know… If you couldn’t tell, we are Glampers.
+There’s definitely no “roughing-it” here!), now is a great time to run a cleaning cycle through it with Finish Dishwasher Cleaner.
+(Make sure to be hooked up to water and sewer for this.)

 Bedroom/Bunkhouse